MHRA/products/medicines/import/README.md

 # Import

-The purpose of the import tool is to import SPC (Summary of Product Characteristics), PIL (Patient Information Leaflet), and PAR (Public Assessment Reports) documents to Azure blob storage and attach meaningful metadata to allow those documents to be indexed.
+The purpose of the import tool is to upload pharmakokinetics reports about medicine levels in pregnancy, as part of the Bill and Melinda Gates Foundation.
+The reports are uploaded to Azure blob storage, with meaningful metadata attached, to allow those reports to be indexed and searched.

 The Import tool is written in Rust, so in order to contribute to or run the Import tool, you'll need `rustc` and `cargo` installed ([installation instructions](https://doc.rust-lang.org/cargo/getting-started/installation.html)).